GlobalFinPrint/global_finprint/global_finprint/api/data_contract.md

 ### Set listing
 `GET /api/set`
-Provides a list of unfinished sets assigned to an annotator for review (optionally filtered by set and trip for lead).
+Provides a list of unfinished sets assigned to an annotator for review, or a list of "ready for review" sets to a lead (optionally filtered by set and trip).

 **Expects** (GET):
 - token: (string)